esplora/memento/README.md

 });
 ```

-No matter how many times you make a repeated call, it will return the first executed value.
-After the completion of the
-HTTP request or Job queue, the cache will be flush automatically.
+This function will return the result of the provided closure on the first call, and any subsequent calls within the same HTTP request or job will return the same result.
+The cache will be automatically flushed after the request or job is completed.

-## Flushing the cache
+## Flushing the Cache

-To flush the entire cache you can call:
+To flush the entire Memento cache, you can use the following code:

 ```php
 use AssistedMindfulness\Memento\Memento;